arncet/react-flux-cli/README.md

 # react-flux-cli

-A simple CLI to generate the basic structure of React and Flux files
+A simple CLI to generate the basic structure of React and Flux files.

 React-flux-cli help you to generate some React/Flux files.
 A configuration file is generated at ~/.rfcli.json